Skip to main content

 • A single workflow has a limited size.
 For example, it cannot execute 100k activities.
 Child workflows can be used to partition the problem into smaller chunks.
 One parent with 1000 children each executing 1000 activities is 1 million executed activities.

 • A child workflow can be used to manage some resource using its ID to guarantee uniqueness.
-For example, a workflow that manages host upgrades can have a child workflow per host (host name being a workflow ID) and use them to ensure that all operations on the host are serialized.
+For example, a workflow that manages host upgrades can have a child workflow per host (host name being a workflow_ID) and use them to ensure that all operations on the host are serialized.

 • A child workflow can be used to execute some periodic logic without blowing up the parent history size.
 When a parent starts a child, it executes periodic logic calling that continues as many times as needed, then completes.
 From the parent point if view, it is just a single child workflow invocation.